 JENCAT’S RATING (for the CHI hair straightener): 3/5

 I give it a 3/5 because it doesn’t have a lock to keep it closed and you can’t adjust the temperature.
 But I like that it’s super smooth and my hair doesn’t get caught on the plates or edges.
+I would definitely purchase a different CHI straightener that has all the features I want: lock and buttons to adjust temperature.

 What hair straightener do you use?